leond32/Registration/README.md

 -**Directories**:
 - images: Contains various plots and visualizations generated during the training process and the model evaluation.
-- logs: Stores log files that record the details of the training process, including initial hyperparameter settings, training settings and loss-logging
+- logs: Stores log files that record the details of the training process, including initial hyperparameter settings, training settings, and loss-logging
 - metrics: Contains files related to the evaluation metrics calculated during the validation of the model.

 -**Files**: